Program-Understanding/suns-dataset/control_flow_recovery/README.md

 "evaluation"

 The program points to the binary, typically located in the same folder.
-The "groundthruth" can be anything, but typically is a list of addresses.
+The "groundthruth" can be anything, but typically is a list of file offsets.
 THe "evaluation" specifies how to evaluate the ground-truth, typically it is "set" saying that the list of ground-truth is not ordered.
 The "question" is human readable but typically conforms to known questions